amberframework/granite/README.md

 #### Customizing SELECT

-The `query` macro allows you to customize the entire query, including the SELECT portion.
+The `select_statement` macro allows you to customize the entire query, including the SELECT portion.
 This shouldn't be necessary in most cases, but allows you to craft more complex (i.e. cross-table) queries if needed:

 ```crystal
 class CustomView < Granite:Base